 - transport options, policing and infrastructure limitations of the site

-On 5 June, the Government accepted all the recommendations made by the Independent Review Panel into Victoria’s first Medically Supervised Injecting Room.
+On 5 June 2020, the government accepted all the recommendations made by the Independent Review Panel into Victoria’s first Medically Supervised Injecting Room.

 This included a key recommendation to establish a second site in the City of Melbourne, where tragically 51 Victorians died of heroin-related causes between January 2015 and September 2019 and which has the second highest ambulance attendances for heroin overdoses after the City of Yarra.

-The second SIR site will help take pressure off the current North Richmond service, reduce the burden on ambulance and hospital service and most importantly save lives.
+The second SIR site will help take pressure off the current North Richmond service, reduce the burden on ambulance and hospital service and most importantly save and transform lives.

 Is there a preferred location?

-The Victorian Government’s preferred site for the second service is cohealth Central City.
+The Victorian Government’s preferred site for the second service is cohealth Central City, at 53 Victoria Street, Melbourne.
+However, the government remains open to considering other sites if suitable locations emerge from the consultations.

 What are the next steps?